HansSorongon/CamMD/README.md

 ### The Team

-Hans Aaron Sorongon - Hacker, Hipster
+Hans Aaron Sorongon - Hacker, Hipster <br>
-Raphael Lorenzo Panaligan - Hacker
+Raphael Lorenzo Panaligan - Hacker <br>
-Martin Angelo Trajano - Hustler
+Martin Angelo Trajano - Hustler <br>
-Pio Renato Sanchez - Hustler
+Pio Renato Sanchez - Hustler <br>

 This is a project prototype created for the 2021 Impact Hub Hackathon Manila Health.
 We are a team composed mostly of Grade 12 students.
 Our goal is to learn and gain